About IL9Cast

 I'm a student at Evanston Township High School with a passion for politics, data science, and prediction markets.
 I built IL9Cast because I wanted to see real-time market sentiment for the IL-9 primary race and figured some others might find it useful too.
-In all transparency, I have done some volunteer work for Daniel Biss, but I promise that has not influenced the efficacy of the data presented here.
-If you want me to make a race forecast like this for your district, I would love to!

 The Lunch Table